MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 ### Store user conversations in azure blob transcripts

 After a blob container is available to store transcripts you can begin to preserve your users' conversations with your bot.
 These conversations can later be used as a debugging tool to see how users interact with your bot.
-Each emulator _Restart conversation_ initiates the creation of a new transcript conversation list.
+Each Emulator _Restart conversation_ initiates the creation of a new transcript conversation list.
 The following code preserves user conversation inputs within a stored transcript file.

 - The current transcript is saved using `LogActivityAsync`.
 - Saved transcripts are retrieved using `ListTranscriptsAsync`.